Eleven Dead After Car Plows Into Vancouver Festival Crowd

-At least nine people died when a car drove into a crowd at a festival in Vancouver in western Canada.
-I looked down and saw bodies everywhere, says an eyewitness according to Vancouver Sun.
+At least eleven people were killed when a car drove into a crowd at a festival in Vancouver in western Canada.
+The police rule out terrorism and state that the suspect has a history of mental illness.

 Photo: Rich Lam/AP/TT

-The car, a black SUV, plowed into a crowd at a Filipino street festival just after 8 pm local time.
+The car, a black SUV, plowed into a crowd at a Filipino street festival shortly after 8 pm local time on Saturday evening.
 Eyewitness accounts on social media show a street where dozens of paramedics are running to take care of the injured.
-On both sides of the street where the car drove, there are food stalls and food trucks, several of which have been hit.
-Debris is scattered all over the ground.
+On both sides of the street where the car drove, food stalls can be seen, several of them hit.

-It sounded like someone was revving an engine, but I didn't understand why because there were still so many people everywhere.
-It was so incredibly unbelievable, says Yoseb Vardeh, who was working in his food truck at the scene, to the local newspaper Vancouver Sun.
+It sounded like someone was revving an engine, but I didn't understand why because there were still lots of people everywhere.
+It was so unbelievable, says Yoseb Vardeh, who worked in his food truck at the scene, to the Vancouver Sun.

 Then I looked up and saw people flying.
 It happened so fast.
 I got out of my food truck and looked down and saw bodies everywhere.
 He (the driver) drove through the entire street, right through the middle of the street.

-At first, it drove slowly, but then it sped up.
-When we realized it had hit someone, it accelerated and hit hundreds of people.
+At first, it drove slowly, but then it increased its speed.
+When we realized he had hit someone, he accelerated and hit hundreds of people.
 It was like seeing a bowling ball hit the pins and how the pins just flew into the air.
 Bodies flew.
 It just kept going.
 People screamed and tried to get away.

 Loading related articles...